-The Creswell School District has a program for students that are Talented and Gifted in place.
+The Creswell School District has a program for students that qualify as Talented and Gifted.
 Educational plans identify the academic instructional programs and services to be provided to individual students which address the assessed levels and accelerated rates of learning in the identified talented and gifted students.
 The TAG program is a K-12 program that has procedures in place for identifying all academically talented and intellectually gifted students in the district.
-We include as a minimum: